In high school I was a distance runner on the track team. It’s been a while, but when the gyms closed down I decided to start running again.

 - Try some hills.
 Hills build leg strength and add power to your stride.
 Plus, it is easier to keep proper form on a hill because your heel will never strike the ground first.

 - Try running with a friend.
+Check out running safety tips for women.

 - Crank up some music.
 Grab some wireless head phones and the time will pass so much faster.
 Did you know listening to music actually helps you push harder during a workout?
 It can also help you keep pace.
 I tend to run as fast as the beat of the music.
 Slower beat, slower pace.